alex-golang/imgtools/imghash/README.md

 ## imghash

-imghash computes a Perceptual Hash for a given input image.
+imghash computes a perceptual hash for a given input image.
 The hash is returned as a 64 bit integer.

 The package supports these hashing modes: